JRustyHaner/barApp/docs/user_stories.md

 ## US related to account

-- US 13 Log into account
+- US 12 Log into account
   - Description: As an account-holder, I should be able to login to the BarApp account, so that I can view, search and share the drinks and search the bars.
   - Estimate: 1
   - Priority: 40
   - Status: Not started

-- US 14 Create account
+- US 13 Create account
   - Description: As a visitor, I should be able to create an account, so I can get access to the activities of BarApp.
+  - Estimate: 1
+  - Priority: 40
+  - Status: Not started

+- US 14 Update account
+  - Description: As a visitor, I should be able to update my account and profile information, so I can keep my profile current.
   - Estimate: 1
   - Priority: 40
   - Status: Not started

 ## US related to reviewing

 - US 15 View Comments